vishalcloudyuga/dcos-website/src/blog/2016-11-22_oms_container_solution.md

 ## OMS Container Solution features

 * Centralize and correlate millions of logs from Docker containers at scale using journald
-* See real-time information about Container status, image, image tag, and affinity
+* See real-time information about container status, image, image tag, and affinity
     * Container Lifecycle view, which shows container creation, start, and finish
 * Quickly diagnose "noisy neighbor" containers that can cause problems on container hosts
 * Retrieve, visualize, and monitor CPU, memory, storage, and network usage with 10-second real-time performance metrics